 Lastly, walk through the New Town on foot to visit one of my favorite spots in Edinburgh: Dean Village.
 This little neighborhood is characterized by colorful historical houses and the Water of Leith running through it.
-It's a great place for a walk – but beware that you'll fell like you stepped back in time here!
+It's a great place for a walk – but beware that you'll feel like you've stepped back in time here!

 To find Dean Village, take Bell's Brae down beneath the Dean Bridge, only about a 10- or 15-minute walk from Princes Street.

-I'm dubbing your third day in Edinburgh “History Day,” because that's what all my suggestions seem to focus around.
+I'm dubbing your third day in Edinburgh “History Day,” because that's what all my suggestions for today seem to focus around.